marina-del-rey/bobin-re2-discord-bot/README.md

 pip install -r requirements.txt
 ```

-You will also need to download the [RE2 library](https://github.com/google/re2/wiki/Install), as well as its Python wrapper, [pyre2](https://github.com/axiak/pyre2#id3).
+You will also need to download and build the [RE2 library](https://github.com/google/re2/wiki/Install), as well as its Python wrapper, [pyre2](https://github.com/axiak/pyre2#id3).
 For both, you will need a Unix shell.
 If you're using Windows, consider using the Windows Subsystems for Linux.

 ## To-do list